dashpay/dips/DRAFT: Multi-Party Payout.md

 ### Problems with the previous system

-The limitation of rewards paid to only 2 addresses based on a single value field prevents automatic/trustless sharing of the rewards beyond the owner and/or operator, a critical element for enabling trustless shares in a masternode and introducing Dash native DeFi opportunities through staking (among other use cases).
+Paying rewards to only two addresses based on a single value field prevents automatic/trustless sharing of the rewards beyond the owner and/or operator.
+A more flexible reward payout system is critical for enabling trustless masternode shares and introducing Dash-native DeFi opportunities through staking (among other use cases).

 ## Prior Work